Hector839/Mayhem-3-Zero-Hour/Readme_Documentation.md

 - during Terracorp's global alliance you get forced into  truces with everyone.
 Breaking one of those has very severe consequences.
 You gain lots of infamy and there is a 50/50 chance for each faction to start a war against you after the Xenon crisis is over.
 Since all factions tend to stay neutral to each other even long after the crisis you would be their only war target.
 Think carefully whether betraying the common law is really worth it in the long run!

 Infamy
 - the player can do evil things and become a known criminal.
-This is just an alternate way to play Mayhem 3.
+This is just an alternate way to play Mayhem 3 and has many effects.
+- with the honorable playstyle you are respected by the major factions and can fight limited wars over a few border sectors.
+- with the criminal playstyle you have many benefits and get respected by the Pirates and Nomad Mercs.
+- just to be clear.
+Nobody can ever declare wars on you.
+Being a criminal doesn't affect your reputation in any way.
+You always need to be attacking first.
 - as long as you don't have any infamy you are considered honorable.
 Even just 1 point of infamy will immediately make you a criminal, but that's not too punishing.
 Most importantly nobody can attack you because of it.
 - infamy slowly decays over time, faster the more you have (t-file settings)
 - infamy has certain benefits.
 They usually start out pretty strong and only get moderately better with more infamy.